-10-313.
+10-314.
 Penalties.
-Whoever violates any provision of this chapter shall be guilty of a misdemeanor and shall be fined fifty dollars (\$50.00) and each day of violation shall be deemed a separate violation.
-(1995 Code, § 10-314)
+Whoever violates any provision of this chapter shall be guilty of a misdemeanor and may be punished according to the general penalty provision of this code of ordinances.
+(Ord. no. 1991-11, e 1)

-10-314.
+10-315.
 Right of entry by health officer.
-It shall be the duty and authority of the health officer or his/her authorized representative to enter onto any premises, public or private, at any reasonable hour of day to make inspection for the purpose of carrying out the provisions of this chapter.
-(1995 Code, § 10-315)
+It shall be the duty and authority of the health officer or his authorized representative to enter onto any premises, public or private, at chapter.
+(Ord. no. 1991-11, e 1)any reasonable hour of day to make inspection for the purpose of carrying out the provisions of this